 This sock is fully constructed from a quality level for wool which assures runners they are absolutely getting the best deal at a reasonable investment.

 Users report loving these socks for a variety of activity.
-The secure fit prevents the socks from moving around during exercise and the thin material and moisture-wicking capabilities keep feet cool and dry so they never develop blisters.
+The secure fit prevents the socks from moving around during exercise and the super high-density knit material and moisture-wicking capabilities keep feet cool and dry so they never develop blisters.

-Reviewers are surprised by the immense comfort of these minimalist socks.
-They do not have much cushioning under heel and toe areas along with a perfect compression fit for amazing arch support.
-Buyers are also surprised by these products moisture-wicking material keep feet feeling comfortable through long workouts.
+Reviewers are surprised by the immense comfort of these merino wool socks.
+They have much cushioning under heel and toe areas along with a perfect compression fit for amazing arch support.
+Buyers are also surprised by these products moisture-wicking material that keeps feet feeling comfortable through long workouts.

-Similar to other Balega socks, the Hidden Dry cost around 13 dollars per pair.
-This is expensive compared to socks available in value packs but the lightweight, moisture-wicking capabilities, high performance and great durability make them worth every penny, especially when they come with a lifetime guarantee.
+They are a bit expensive compared to socks available in value packs but the lightweight, moisture-wicking capabilities, high performance, and great durability make them worth every penny, especially when they come with a lifetime guarantee.